fennovj/azure-notes/saa_c02_exam/01_resources.md

 - Snowball - This is the one where AWS literally ships you a hard drive, up to 80TB.
 After you transfer your data on it, it's shipped back and dumped in S3.
 Snowball is the service, 'Snowball Edge' is the name of the device itself.
 You can also order a Compute-Optimized Snowball Edge, which is like a data-center in a box, that you can run EC2 instances on if you want.
 Mainly useful if you are in a remote location but still want to use like Terraform or something.
   - There is also Snowcone which is much smaller but portable (meant for remote locations like power stations), and Snowmobile, which is a 45-foot truck that can store up to 100PB.
 Tanenbaum was right again.
 - Migration Hub - This is a place to track your on-premise/aws resources, and the progress of migrations.
 It doesn't cost/do anything by itself, I guess it just exists to organize all the myriad of stuff above.
 - Transit Gateway - A gateway to multiple AWS services to connect to your on-prem data centre.
 The main goal is if you are using VPC Peering on multiple VPC's and/or DirectConnect, AWS Transit Gateway means you just VPN to one server (on-prem?) and from there go to all the other AWS stuff.
+Hub-and-Spoke model.

 ## Networking